The flu vaccine is the safest way to protect yourself from flu.

 - feeling tired

-If you feel any of these side effects, rest and take paracetamol.
+If you have any of these side effects, rest and take paracetamol.

 Serious side effects